PubInv/ventmon-ventilator-inline-test-monitor/README.md

 ## Status

+** October 10th **

+We have now shipped 20 units of the VentMons to open source teams all over the world.
+Some of them are using them successfully.
+We order 15 printed circuit boards and 15 3D printed sensors ports and I built them by hand.
+There was an error in the PCB which has since been corrected; on the current PCBs I fix it by soldering a wire in place.
+The current design of the case does not do cable management as well as we should; the flow meter cable tends to fall out.
+We will improve this in future desgins.

 ** August 20th **

 We have received 15 populated boards and desigend a 3D printed hat.
 We are beginning final assembly/manufacture of the 15 units that people have requested to be sent out free-of-charge.